 Introduction to Enterprise Integration Patterns and Apache Camel

-In this blog, we discuss enterprise integration patterns using Camel (Apache).
-You'll get enterprise integration patterns examples to help you use them.
+In this blog, we discuss enterprise integration patterns using Apache Camel.
+After a brief intro, we'll get our hands dirty with some Camel enterprise integration pattern examples to help you get started.

 Enterprise integration patterns are patterns used to design, build, and deploy messaging solutions.